Navigation

 Your GP will ask about your medical history and your symptoms, and they’ll examine you.
 If you’re young, they’ll ask your parents if you’ve had any growth spurts.

-If your GP thinks you have scoliosis and the curve is at least 10 degrees, they may refer you to a specialist doctor.
-This will be an orthopaedic specialist (a doctor who specialises in identifying and treating bone conditions).
+If your GP thinks you have scoliosis, they may refer you to an orthopaedic specialist doctor.
+This is a doctor who specialises in identifying and treating bone conditions.
 If you have a child who may have scoliosis, your GP will refer them to a paediatric orthopaedic specialist.

-The orthopaedic specialist will ask you to do a back bend test.
-You bend forwards from your waist and this will show whether or not your shoulders, ribs, hips and waist are level, or if your ribs are more prominent on one side.
-Your specialist may use an instrument called a scoliometer, to measure the curve of your back.
+The orthopaedic specialist will ask you to do a test called Adams’s forward bend test.
+You bend forwards from your waist.
+Bending your back in this way shows if your shoulders, ribs, hips, and waist are level or if your ribs are more prominent on one side.
+Your specialist may use an instrument called a scoliometer, to measure the curvature of your back.

 The orthopaedic specialist may arrange further tests, including: